mattcsnyder/mattcsnyder/README.md

 🔭 Working on leveraging machine learning, data science, and the latest frontend technologies to create new passion platforms that improve human life.
 Currently developing WeatherOrNot, a travel app that uses a Weather GPT service to provide weather expectations for upcoming trips or places around the world.

-💬 Ask me about building scalable web applications!
+💬 Ask me about your latest great idea!

-✨ Looking for any and all projects that mean making other people's lives better
+✨ Looking for new projects that mean making other people's lives better

 😄 Pronouns: he/him